GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/channel-controller/chat-channel-controller.md

 ### `hasLoadedAllPreviousMessages`

-A Boolean value that returns wether the previous messages have all been loaded or not.
+A Boolean value that returns whether the previous messages have all been loaded or not.

 ``` swift
 public private(set) var hasLoadedAllPreviousMessages: Bool = false